 The radiation in a mammogram can't be good.
 It seems like it could even cause cancer.

 The risk of breast cancer from screening radiation is less than one in one million, according to Harvard Medical School's Department of Radiology.
 But one in eight Northwest women will get breast cancer in her lifetime.
 So, the odds of a mammogram saving your life are far greater than causing any harm.

 Is there more radiation in a 3-D mammogram?

-This summer (2014) Legacy will upgrade it's 3-D mammography equipment to reduce the radiation dose to the same level as a 2-D mammogram.
+In early fall (2014) Legacy will upgrade it's 3-D mammography equipment to reduce the radiation dose to the same level as a 2-D mammogram.

 With a 3-D mammogram, you actually get a 2-D plus a 3-D mammogram.
 Adding the 3-D views does increase the radiation dose somewhat, but the total amount is still well below federal limits on radiation exposure.
 You will get less radiation from it than the amount an average person gets from the environment in one year.
 Put another way, the additional radiation from a 3-D mammogram is about the same that a person living in Denver gets in a year, as compared to living in Boston (which has naturally lower background radiation).

 Women with very dense breasts or a history of being called back for additional tests might even get less total radiation.
 That's because the increased accuracy of a 3-D mammogram reduces the chances of a call-back and additional scans.